joeyrideout/csp-endpoint/README.md

-## Node CSP violation report endpoint
+## Windows CSP violation report endpoint

 A streamlined (~50 line) version of [csp-endpoint](https://github.com/c0nrad/csp-endpoint).
-This version is meant to be run in a cross-platform and robust manner by the [PM2 Node.js process manager](http://pm2.keymetrics.io/) and features minimal setup time, scaleability, automatic upkeep, DoS protection, and logging.
+This version is meant to be run in a cross-platform and robust manner by the [PM2 Node.js process manager](http://pm2.keymetrics.io/) and features minimal setup time, Windows support, scaleability, automatic upkeep, DoS protection, and logging.

 ## Setup (Linux)